• Program -

 Axel Pierru

-In February 2023, Axel Pierru was assigned as Acting Vice President of Knowledge and Analysis for the Center.
-He received his Ph.D. in economics from University Paris 1 Pantheon-Sorbonne (France).
+Dr. Pierru earned his Ph.D. in economics from University Paris 1 Pantheon-Sorbonne (France).
 He also holds an HDR degree, which is a French accreditation to supervise research.
-In 2007, Dr. Pierru was appointed Chevalier dans l’Ordre des Palmes Académiques (knighthood award in the academic field) by the French Ministry for National Education.
-He is the recipient of the 2023 OPEC Award for the Best Energy Research Paper (issued by OPEC for the first time).
+In 2007, Dr. Pierru was awarded Chevalier dans l’Ordre des Palmes Académiques (knighthood award in the academic field) by the French Ministry for National Education.
+He is an editor of The Energy Journal, as well as the corecipient of the 2023 OPEC Award for the Best Energy Research Paper, a first-time honor from OPEC.

-He undertakes applied research that combines methodological innovation with practical relevance for policymaking.
-His expertise covers energy economics, policy, finance, modeling, the oil market, and commodity-exporting economies.
+He leads the Knowledge & Analysis team in designing applied research that blends methodological innovation with practical significance for policymaking.
+His expertise covers energy economics, policy and finance, the oil market, energy transitions, and commodity-exporting economies.

-Dr. Pierru has a proven track record of methodological innovations with 50 journal papers to his name.
-He has been a key contributor to the development of novel lines of research, such as the role of OPEC in stabilizing the oil market, the economic modeling of price controls, or the evaluation of investment projects by international oil companies facing various tax systems.
+Dr. Pierru has a proven track record of methodological innovations with over 50 journal papers to his name.
+He has been a key contributor to developing new research avenues, such as the role of OPEC in stabilizing the oil market, the economic modeling of price controls, or the evaluation of investment projects by international oil companies facing various tax systems.

-He also coauthored with Denis Babusiaux the book Corporate Investment Decisions and Economic Analysis: Exercises and Case Studies (2005), which is the fruit of years of teaching, consulting and research, and contains numerous examples from the energysector.
+He also coauthored with Denis Babusiaux the book Corporate Investment Decisions and Economic Analysis: Exercises and Case Studies (2005), a culmination of years of teaching, consulting, and research.

 Expertise